john-chapman/im3d/README.md

 See [here](https://github.com/john-chapman/im3d/blob/master/examples/common/main.cpp) for more complete examples.

 ### Integration
 Im3d has no dependencies other than the C standard lib.
-A C++11 compatible compiler is required (`alignof` and `alignas` are used internally).
+A C++11 compatible compiler is required.

 Integration is fairly straightforward: